mark-watson/PythonAIBook/manuscript/Symbolic_AI.md

 Constraint Programming (CP) is a paradigm of problem-solving that involves specifying the constraints of a problem, and then searching for solutions that satisfy those constraints.
 MiniZinc is a high-level modeling language for constraint programming that allows users to specify constraints and objectives in a compact and expressive way.

-In MiniZinc, a model is defined by a set of variables and a set of constraints that restrict the possible values of those variables.
+In MiniZinc a model is defined by a set of variables and a set of constraints that restrict the possible values of those variables.
 The variables can be of different types, such as integers, booleans, and sets, and the constraints can be specified using a variety of built-in predicates and operators.
 The model can also include an objective function that the solver tries to optimize.

 Once a model is defined in MiniZinc, it can be solved using a constraint solver, which is a software program that takes the model as input and returns solutions that satisfy the constraints.
 MiniZinc supports several constraint solvers, including Gecode, Chuffed, and OR-Tools, each of which has its own strengths and weaknesses.

-MiniZinc also provides several built-in constructs that can be used to express common constraint programming problems, such as alldifferent, global_cardinality, and element.
-These constructs make it easier to express common constraints and to model problems in a more natural way.

-Additionally, MiniZinc provides a feature called "Annotations", which allows the user to specify additional information to the solver, such as the way to search for solutions, or the maximum time for the solver to run.
+MiniZinc provides a feature called "Annotations", which allows the user to specify additional information to the solver, as the way to search for solutions, or setting the maximum time for the solver to run.

 So, MiniZinc is a high-level constraint programming language that allows users to express complex constraints and objectives in a concise and expressive way.
 It can be used with a variety of constraint solvers to find solutions that satisfy the constraints of a problem, and it provides several built-in constructs and annotations to make it easier to model and solve constraint problems.